kaushal378/ConnectedCities/README.md

 ## Input Specification

-Input will have a file in which each line will have two cities' name separated by comma.
+1. Input will have a file in which each line will have two cities' name separated by comma.
 Number of lines can be variable.
 One line of input will have two cities and these two city pairs are connected.
+2. Input file city.text is present in ${baseDir}/scripts/input/ directory and can be modified for testing purposes.
+Servers need to be rebooted for that to change effect.

 ## Output Specification